Walt Disney World: Closures

 Like its sister resort, parks at the resort may close early to accommodate various special events, such as special press events, tour groups, VIP groups, and private parties.
 It is common for a corporation to rent entire parks for the evening.
 In such cases, special passes are issued which are valid for admission to all rides and attractions.
 At the ticket booths and on published schedules, the guests are notified of the early closures.
 Then, cast members announce that the parks are closing, sometime before the private event starts, and clear the parks of guests who do not have the special passes.

 In October 2020, it was revealed that full capacity attendance was still not permitted, following the COVID-19 closure which occurred earlier in the year.
-In July 2021, Disney World announced that all its staff workers in the US would have to be fully vaccinated against COVID-19 to return to work.
+In July 2021, Disney World announced that all its staff workers in the United States would have to be fully vaccinated against COVID-19 to return to work.
 It also announced that those who are unvaccinated would have a period of time to get their shots and aimed to return to full capacity for people who are immunized.